Polkm/loomette-content/index.md

 -------------------
 Where the threads connect

-Please explore our curated content and learn something new.
+Please explore our curated content and find something new.